AshFrancis/zkvote/circuits/utils/POSEIDON_KAT_RESULTS.md

 ## Next Steps

 1. ✅ Poseidon KAT passed - compatibility verified
-2. For production: Consider tree depth optimization (depth 16 = 65K members, less gas)
+2. ✅ Production tree depth set to 18 (~262K members) - balanced for capacity and gas costs
 3. For full E2E test: Need to adjust budget limits or use testnet with higher limits